 This brings me back to Caroline Flack.
 One of the reasons she endured such hounding on social media was because of a pending court case, where she’d allegedly hit her boyfriend in a domestic violence incident.
 How did we all know about that?
 Via the media.
 Via social media.
 And this is where I think we’re all going wrong.

-Back in the day, the lives of people in the public eye weren’t served up for public consumption to the extent they are now.
+Back in the day, people’s existences weren’t served up for public consumption to the extent they are now.
 We don’t need to know about what goes on in the private lives of these people; it’s none of our business.
-And yet, as a society we’re hungry for it, ravenous for the scraps of gossip that the tabloids love to throw our way.
+And yet, as a society, we’re hungry for it, ravenous for the scraps of gossip that the tabloids love to throw our way.
 It whips us up into a frenzy, and some of us get so entrenched in the private business of others that they use this (often false) information to go on the attack.

 We are part of the problem here.
 We need to ask ourselves; why do we feel as though we have a right to know someone’s business?
 What gives us the right to consider ourselves personally invested in the life of a public figure?
 You can have your opinion on something, but what gives you the right to yell it directly at someone else?
 More importantly, why do you feel like you have to?